edamla/mediterraneanagency/_books/2021-09-01-imam-al-azam-abu-hanifas-life-and-legends.md

 the one who is at the beginning of every good deed.
-Here is Imam-i Azam Abu Hanifa: The judge, the judge who takes care of every problem of the peo- ple...
-The leader with his sharp mind and appear- ance...
-The educator who teaches by endearing, who is wellversed in the scien-ce of psychology, and the scholar who knows science and its re- sources very well...
+Here is Imam-i Azam Abu Hanifa: The judge, the judge who takes care of every problem of the people...
+The leader with his sharp mind and appearance...
+The educator who teaches by endearing, who is wellversed in the scien-ce of psychology, and the scholar who knows science and its resources very well...
-Even the title of distinguished professor, whose scientific identity is known today, does not fully ex- press him.
+Even the title of distinguished professor, whose scientific identity is known today, does not fully express him.
 Abu Yusuf, one of the students trained by Abu Hanifa, said: “I would give half of my wealth to a scholar council of Abu Hanifa.”
 How well this word expresses his divine pleasure in the lesson